Aura313/linkedin-clone/README.md

 - **Connections:**
   - **View Connections:** A list of all connections a user has made is readily available.
   - **Manage Connection Requests:** Users can see incoming connection requests and choose to accept or reject them.
-They can also view and cancel sent requests.

 ## Future Scope
 - Pagination
 - Search